wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 }
 ```

-**Layered** objects contain an array of Key pointers, one Key pointer for each layer.
+**Key_Layered** objects contain multiple Key pointers, one Key pointer for each layer.
-Layer Id numbers are used as array indexes in the Key_Layered ptrsKeys array.
+Layer ids are used like indexes to select the appropriate key.
-When a Layered object is pressed, it gets the active layer from StateLayer, and then presses the key of the active layer.
+When a Key_Layered object is pressed, it gets the active layer from StateLayer, and then sends the key of the active layer.
 ```
 class Key_Layered
 {